Key Performance Indicators

 Average Revenue per Member per Month (£)

-Average Revenue per Member per Month is calculated as revenue divided by the average number of members divided by the number of months in the period.
+Revenue divided by the average number of members divided by the number of months in the period.

 -